HEPTACOM/heptaconnect-docs/feed/2022-01-11-changelogs.md

 - Machine-readable
 - Guides for [portal developer](https://heptaconnect.io/guides/portal-developer/upgrade/) and [integrator](https://heptaconnect.io/guides/integrator/upgrade/).

-With the new version release of 0.7 we start to add changelogs.
+With the release of version 0.7 we started to add changelogs.
 These are important news and therefore reside in our [news section](https://heptaconnect.io/releases/).
 There you can find a human-readable and easy to browse version of the changelogs.
 So with each upcoming release of HEPTAconnect you should check out the documentation about the new changes and get excited.

 ## Why is that important to me?